Stevecool023/S.cool_Python/README.md

 > Length of ladder leaning against a wall.
 > Sum of the first n natural numbers.
 > Sum of cubes of the first n natural numbers.
+> Calculate sum of inputed numbers.
+> Determine the average of entered numbers.

 # Stephen@karanja.